-What it’s good for: Setting up appointments and storing important emails.
-This is extremely useful, especially on the long run.
+What it’s good for: Set up appointments and store important emails.
+This is extremely useful, especially in the long run.

-The result: National Geographic is famous for a lot of things, not the least of which is their stunning photographs.
-Set this up and you’ll get an amazing piece of art in your email every day.
+The result: NASA is well-known for many things, not the least of which is their stunning photographs of our galaxy.
+Set this up and you’ll get an amazing photo in your email every day.

-What it’s good for: These photos can be amazing to give you a better appreciation of nature and you can even use them as wallpapers!
+What it’s good for: These photos are awesome and give you a better appreciation of our universe and all that it holds.

 The result: You get a friendly reminder via text of the events you’ve set up in your Google calendar.